Information about COVID-19

 - If soap and water is not available, use alcohol-based hand sanitizer.

-If you are experiencing symptoms of COVID-19, contact your health care providers.
-Tests may be reserved for individuals who have compromised immune systems, are elderly or otherwise at risk.
+If you are experiencing symptoms of COVID-19, contact your health care provider.

 Key facts about coronavirus and COVID-19